DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/PDFHeaderAndFooter/description.md

-The DataGrid allows to customize a header (a title before exported data) and a footer (a note after exported data) in the exported PDF file.
+The DataGrid allows you to customize a header and a footer in the exported PDF file.
 Follow the steps below to configure a header/footer:

 1. Call the [exportDataGrid(options)](/Documentation/ApiReference/Common/Utils/pdfExporter/#exportDataGridoptions) method.